What Laura Field does not know about Claremont, a response.

 Conclusion

 In less than 10 months after the Beirut Bombing, Reagan would be re-elected in a landslide.
 He suffered no political cost for sacrificing 241 Marines for no purpose and no gain.
-Yet, we are told that Biden should be castigated for the 13 soldiers who died defending Afghanis and the American evacuation agreed by someone else.[xvii]
+Yet, we are told that Biden should be castigated for the 13 soldiers who died defending Afghans and the American evacuation agreed by someone else.[xvii]

 So why should Biden suffer for ending a 20-year war, in which no one can explain why we should still be?
 Instead, critics can offer nothing more meaningful than we need to be there, to be there.
 The critics want to focus on 13 dead service personnel who at least died knowing their purpose and died to save others, while the veterans who were in Afghanistan are still waiting for someone to explain to them what their mission was after the Taliban were initially defeated and Osama Bin Laden chased from the country.[xviii]
 In this the Afghanistan War veterans at least know they were tied to a greater purpose, defeating the regime that had protected Bin Laden, and they were not pawns, without enough support and leaders uncertain of their mission, sacrificed cynically for an outcome that could not be achieved.